-This unit is designed to use ONLY R-22 refrigerant.
-Use ONLY R-22 when initially charging or servicing this unit.
+This unit utilizes only R-22 refrigerant.
+Use only R-22 refrigerant when servicing this unit.

-DO NOT under any circumstances use any refrigerant other than R-22 in this unit.
+DO NOT under any circumstances use R-410A refrigerant in this system.

 Outdoor units may be connected to indoor sections using accessory tubing package or field-supplied refrigerant grade tubing of correct size and condition.
 For tubing requirements beyond 80 feet (24.4 m), or more than 20 feet (6.1 m) vertical differential, consult Long-Line Application Guideline which is available at your local distributor.